hawkinsw/CPPTimes/variables-intro-naming.md

 > Note: As we go throughout the semester, we will learn how to declare things other than variables.
 Just remember that a declaration is nothing more than a way to introduce a name into a program and telling the language how to interpret that name.

 Asking the compiler to set aside some memory for a variable we declare is known as defining a variable.
-Although variable declaration and definition in can happen separately in C++, they most often occur simultaneously.
+Although variable declaration and definition of variables can happen separately in C++, they most often occur simultaneously.

 Because every value in C++ has a type, and variables have values, it stands to reason that variables have types.